horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 We'll start by excluding the mathematical history and focus on physics and cultural context.

 The rabbit-hole of modular forms began with elliptic functions at the start of the 1800s, $\pm 30$ years.
-It was the twilight years of the Enlightenment Era, about a century after Newton's Principia and 20 years after Euclid's death.
+It was the twilight years of the Enlightenment Era, about a century after Newton's Principia and 20 years after Euler's death.
 The telescope had been used by Galileo 200 years ago, but innovations by Newtons and others during the 1700s greatly improved the quality of observations.

 Kepler's laws had been published around 1600, again nearly 200 years ago, and they gave an excellent approximation of the behaviors of heavenly bodies.
 However, it was Newton's mechanics, produced near 1700, that had fit Kepler's laws into a larger physics framework.